lizziepear/seabird-phenology/README.md

 R Shiny app to create monthly phenology tables for each pool of individuals in a population, and create equations to combine distribution rasters for each breeding stage with the correct weightings to produce an average monthly distribution raster for each group.

 This is part of the framework developed by Ana Carneiro & Lizzie Pearmain as part of the methods paper Carneiro *et al*. (in prep) '**Mapping the global distribution of seabird populations: a framework for integrating tracking, demographic and phenological datasets**'.
-R scripts for the rest of the framework are available at https://github.com/anacarneiro/DensityMaps.
+R scripts for the rest of the framework are available at [Ana's GitHub page](https://github.com/anacarneiro/DensityMaps).

 ### Inputs:
 - Average egg-laying date for the population;